 In Cambodia, the Ministry of Health has scaled up its national hotline to share information and reports on COVID-19.
 In recent weeks, the toll-free 115 Hotline has received up to 18,000 daily calls.
 The hotline system was set up in 2015 by InSTEDD iLab, an Amplio partner, to monitor disease outbreaks and get reports from rural and illiterate populations in vulnerable, hard to reach communities.
 Learn more.

 The Talking Book is low-tech solution for COVID-19 response in Ghana.

-A low-tech solution for COVID-19 response, social inclusion
+Using Talking Books for COVID-19 response, social inclusion

 This past year, the World Bank selected the Talking Book as a low-tech solution for social inclusion.
 While apps and SMS can work for people with mobile phones, there’s still a need to reach communities that lack access to internet or mass media.
 This is the case in Ghana’s poverty-stricken Upper West Region.

 In April, Amplio partnered with Ghana Health Services, Literacy Bridge Ghana, and UNICEF to launch a Talking Book COVID-19 response in eight vulnerable districts near the Burkina Faso border.
 Community health nurses and volunteers are using Talking Books to share accurate, local language messages to promote COVID-19 awareness and prevention.
 Already health workers have requested additional messages on COVID-19 social stigma, domestic violence, malaria, and more.